JetBrains/kotlin-web-site/pages/docs/evolution/breaking-changes.md

 `3.3.3` *Example*: legacy features that are no longer
     considered a good practice should be phased out (very) gradually.

+Obsolete things should be eventually dropped, and bugs should be fixed.
+We are willing to make such changes after careful consideration and justification.

+`3.1` We care about pragmatics, not formality.

+`2.2` **Users' convenience**.
+We also recognize that backwards incompatible changes in the language are inconvenient and sometimes blocking for its users.
+Our goal is to evolve the language in such a manner that minimizes the inconvenience.
+Breaking existing code is generally undesirable and should be avoided.

 `3.4` To be pragmatically beneficial, such changes
     should go through a graceful deprecation cycle, where the user is never stuck with a large number of migration issues to be addressed manually.

+`2.2.1` Users' binaries and source code shouldn't break unexpectedly or frequently on compiler updates.

+`2.2.2` If a backwards incompatible change inconveniences many users of the language considerably, it makes the change highly questionable, so only an exceptional need can justify it.

+`2.2.3` Backwards incompatible changes should be introduced through a deprecation when possible.

+`2.2.4` Users should be informed about such changes in a timely fashion (exact timeline is to be defined on a case-by-case basis).

 `3.5` Those issues that have to be addressed manually should be highlighted for the user by the tooling.

+`2.2.5` Users should have enough time to migrate comfortably.

+`2.2.6` Users shouldn't be required to do much by hand (the tooling will help along).

+`2.3` Inconvenience is hard to measure, but there are some general guidelines for a number of broad cases

+`2.3.1` Binary incompatibilities for the JVM are generally a lot harder to address on the user side, so the users shouldn't be required to fix them.

+`2.3.2` Source incompatibilities are easier to address, especially with the help of automated tools, but they still introduce significant inconvenience and should be generally avoided.

 `3.6` Any change that deprecates or breaks compatibilty for a feature or API needs to be reviewed by the Kotlin Language Committee following the
 [review procedure](/process/index.html).

+## `3` Basic principles of these guidelines

 ## `4` How breaking changes can be introduced and dealt with